ShamylZakariya/Platformer/NOTES.md

         - We need a color attachment texture, see  encoder.begin_render_pass in GameState and GameUi, both take the frame color attachment.
 We can presumably make a texture view like we do for depth, and then make a later pass which does take the frame color attachment which runs a shader transform.

 BUGS:
-    Hoodie walks over the diagonal tiles at the falling bridge (checkpoint 1) and hangs in mid-air.
-March algo needs to match only on square collision shapes
-    Sometimes the first firebal shot at a Hoodie passes right through him...
-        - I think this is because hoodie's hood extends about 1/2 sprite above his hitbox.
-We need to extend the hitbox

 LOW PRIORITY:
     - make collision::Space take a "collider" struct instead of sprites, but make a convenience From<> impl to easy convert a sprite to a collider.
 Drop the static/dynamic difference, have a field on collider which says static or dynamic to optimize lookups, but have all intersection tests run against both.